kkrantisri/HW-7/README.md

-# Assignment 2
+# Assignment 7

 You should edit the "answer.py" file and answer the questions.

-Please don't try to rename and edit any other files.
+Please don't try to rename or edit any other files.

 ## Make sure your code is bug-free and ready to run
 Test your code before submitting.